 Action at Tuesday night’s College Station school board meeting included the next projects approved by voters in the November 2013 bond issue.
 The board set the guaranteed maximum price for deferred maintenance at College Station Middle School (CSMS) and Rock Prairie Elementary.
 The total project budget is $2,445,085, which is $304,914 below the project planning […]

-Bryan Mayor Jason Bienski discussed Tuesday’s council meeting including denial of an appeal to prevent expansion of an apartment complex by Briar Meadows residents and more during his regular appearance on The Infomaniacs, Wednesday, April 23.
+Bryan Mayor Jason Bienski discussed the second year of the home builder incentive program, city response to fires that destroyed four trash trucks, plans for a skate park, and more during his regular appearance on The Infomaniacs, Wednesday, April 22.
 Click below to listen to Mayor Jason Bienski visit with WTAW’s Scott DeLucia.

 Brazos County commissioners have reached an agreement to buy the land to extend Greens Prairie Trail from Wellborn Road to I & GN Road.
 County Judge Duane Peters says the project, which is supposed to be finished by May 1 2016, calls on a joint agreement with TxDOT and the city of College Station to […]

 District 14 State Representative John Raney of Bryan the latest on HB 1903—limiting where Blinn College can spend revenue based on student contact hours, legislation dealing with fracking and city ordinances, and more during his regular update on The Infomaniacs Wednesday, April 22.
 Click below to listen to State Representative John Raney’s discussion with WTAW’s Scott DeLucia.